coleifer/peewee/docs/new/relationships.rst

 multiple tweets appear multiple times in the result set.
 Deduplicating those rows in application code is awkward and error-prone.

-:py:func:`prefetch` solves this by issuing one query per table, then stitching the results together in Python.
+:func:`prefetch` solves this by issuing one query per table, then stitching the results together in Python.
 Instead of *O(n)* queries for *n* rows, we will do *O(k)* queries for *k* tables: